 Knowing that you may need to quickly find a bathroom with little or no warning can cramp your lifestyle.
 You might say no to fun activities, and miss special outings with family and friends because you’re concerned about the inconvenience and possible embarrassment.

 But even if you have persistent and unpredictable symptoms of overactive bladder (OAB), you don’t have to resign yourself to staying home.
 In fact, if you do, you may only make things worse.
 Avoiding exercise and other physical activities may lead to obesity and poor muscle tone, and both could add to incontinence problems.

-Get ready, get set, go – and go again.
-Here’s a trick many OAB patients swear by: Urinate about half an hour before leaving the house, and then urinate again immediately before leaving.
+Get ready, get set, go–and go again.
+Here’s a trick many people with OAB swear by: Urinate about half an hour before leaving the house, and then urinate again immediately before leaving.
 That can help to empty your bladder more completely, so you don’t have to go again during your activity.

 Do restroom reconnaissance.
-Find out where the nearest restrooms are at your destination, either before you go or immediately upon arrival.
-Your smartphone can help – look for restroom-locator apps (they’re great for long drives too).
+Find out where the nearest restrooms are at your destination, either before you leave home or immediately upon arrival.
+Your smartphone can help; look for restroom-locator apps (they’re great for long drives too).

 Get extra help if you’re still worried about leaks.
 Ask your doctor about products you can wear to help prevent or reduce leaks.
 There are different designs for men and women.

 And just in case: Accidents may happen.
 Wearing dark clothes makes wet spots less conspicuous.
 Bring extra clothes you can change into if needed, along with a sealable plastic bag for soiled clothing.
 And consider wearing absorbent incontinence products that can help you feel secure and confident.

 Life is too good to let overactive bladder keep you on the sidelines.
 Start putting these tips to work today, and start saying “yes” to all those fun activities you’ve been longing for!